 IN NORMANDY

-For the first couple of years, the 101st Airborne played the game in Normandy between A-Team and B-Team squads from within their own Division.
+For the first couple of years, the 101st Airborne played between A-Team and B-Team squads from within their own Division.
 Due to COVID restrictions, the game was not played in 2020, and in 2021, fewer soldiers from the 101st were designated from command to play.
 Given all the ceremonies to compete with on the military schedule for D-Day Commemorations, it became difficult to organize.
-Looking for a way to revitalize Helen’s vision of the game, Michelle Strauss contacted the 82nd Airborne Division and asked if they would consider joining the competition.
+Looking for a way to revitalize the game, the 82nd airborne were asked if they would consider participating.
 It was a resounding YES, and then it was GAME ON…!

 With the overwhelming support of LTG Christopher Donahue, 38th Commander of XVIII Airborne Corps, the 78th Anniversary of the Landings in Normandy saw a new and exciting Remembrance Bowl with the two airborne divisions competing against each other.
 LTG Donahue joined his Airborne commanders to also play in the game.
 This tradition continues today, elevating The Game That Never Happened to become one of the most sought-after events to attend during the D-Day Commemorations in Normandy each year.